 The timing of recruitment rounds and the processes for recruitment are different for ACF and CL posts.
 There are also differences between medical and dental recruitment, both in terms of the timetables and the processes.

-Detailed guidance for recruitment and appointments are provided as Appendices at the end of this guide.
-Each guidance for recruitment and appointment has a FAQ section for both recruiter and applicant.
+Links to the guidance for recruitment and appointment documents for ACFs and CLs are provided as appendices at the end of this guide.
 The following sections provide an overview of the timings, processes, and eligibility requirements for ACF and CL posts.

 Trainees appointed to ACF posts must show potential to become both able clinicians as well as excellent researchers.
 Applicants to ACF posts undertake a joint clinical and academic interview to assess their suitability for the post.
 The ACF application is additional to applications for clinical-only specialty training posts.